sushanthikavijayan/PlayGround/freshers.md

 # Coding Challenge For Freshers
-Freashers can taken attempt any one of the following 2 codeing challenges
+Finahub is hiring freshers as interns.
+To apply for internship you need to take the coding challenge given below.

-1. Trivia Quiz HTML Page <br>
+## Trivia Quiz HTML Page
 Create a HTML page that will display multiple choice quize using the data from the Open Trivia DB API given below.
  <pre>
  https://opentdb.com/api.php?amount=10&category=9&difficulty=easy&type=multiple